Absence sharpens love, presence strengthens it ~THOMAS FULLER

 - NOT LIVING SEPARATE LIVES:

 There is no doubt that the long-distance relationship requires some amount of sacrifice.
 But don’t put your life on hold under these circumstances.
 It is important to be considerate to not sacrifice more than it is necessary.
 It may lead to resentment and regret over the span of time.
 Couples usually isolate themselves and not live their lives up to the point and they may seem to be lost.

 Sexual desire is like a glue that keeps both parties from drifting apart.
 By intimacy, I am not talking only about Physical intimacy but also Emotional one.
 Emotional intimacy is based on the deep knowledge of the partner we have.
 In the case of LDR, it may become very difficult to be aware of what the partner’s likes and dislikes actually are.
 Similarly, Physical intimacy comes from the comfort and the familiarity you get when you are close to each other.
 Whether be it kissing or hugging or sexual experiences.
 Due to the very limited time you get with each other, it is difficult to maintain the level of intimacy.

-9 Psychological Effects of being in a Long Distance Relationship
+What are the Psychological Effects of being in a Long Distance Relationship?